ouspg/trytls/doc/001-first-test-with-existing-stub.md

-# Testing trytls with an existing stub.
+# Testing TryTLS with an existing stub.

 First thing we recommend you to do is to test one of the existing stubs.
 Directory ```stubs/```, shows us all the stubs that community has done already